*This post may contain affiliate links. Please see my disclosure for more details!*

 Because of the almond flavour being there, but in my opinion, not quite strong enough – I used almond extract in the buttercream frosting.
 This is completely optional, but I just loved it.
 Marrying that with the cherry jam or converse in the middle, it creates the best flavour ever.

-You can use any other flavour you want if you prefer like I’ve said – my usual alternative is raspberry, but that’s up to you.
+You can use any flavour of jam you want if you prefer like I’ve said – my usual alternative is raspberry, but that’s up to you.
 You could entirely leave out the jam if you just wanted an almond cake too!
 I love recipes that are adaptable, to whatever my readers prefer.

 If for example you did want to make this into a three layer cake, I would use 350g butter/sugar/flour/almonds and 7 medium eggs.
 Bake this into three 8″/20cm tins for about 30-35 minutes!
 Then you can use 1.5x the jam and buttercream!